AbhayaShankar/portfolio/checklist.md

 ------------------------------

 1. Note in projects add a different color for better experience.
-2. links in social icons...
+2. links in social icons... ✅
 3. Live Link and source code design fix
 4. Conatct page - Image on the right - lets see if it looks good...
 5. About update...
 6. Error Page - Redirect back to home page after 10sec.
+7. Wavy curve ✅
+8.